-Inconel 625 is a high-performance nickel alloy known for its high level of strength, temperature resistance, and corrosion resistance.
-This superalloy is composed mainly of nickel (at 58% minimum composition) and chromium, together with molybdenum, iron, niobium, tantalum, cobalt, and trace amounts of manganese, silicon, aluminium, and titanium.
+Inconel 625 is a high-performance nickel-chromium-molybdenum alloy known for its high level of strength, temperature resistance, and corrosion resistance.
+This superalloy is composed mainly of nickel (58% min.) followed by chromium, and molybdenum, niobium, iron, tantalum, cobalt, and trace amounts of manganese, silicon, aluminium, and titanium.
 Inconel 625 also commonly goes by the names: Haynes 625, Altemp 625, Nickelvac 625, and Nicrofer 6020.

 Inconel 625 properties

 |Ni||Cr||Mo||Fe||Nb + Ta||Co||Mn||Al|

 |58 - 71%||21 - 23%||8 - 10 %||5 %||3.2 - 3.8 %||1 % max.||0.5% max.||0.4% max.|